zetong-zhang/zcurvehub-docs/docs/source/pythonapi.md

 plt.ylabel("dS(P)", labelpad=10)
 plt.show()
 ```
-*The segmented pattern of bacteria GC disparity is the same as RY disparity, see ZCurvePlotter.RY_dS_curve*
+*The segmented pattern of bacteria GC disparity is the same as RY disparity, see ZcurvePlotter.RY_dS_curve*
 **Args:**
 - window (int):
   Window size used by mean-smoothing method.
 If a value <= 0 is given, do nothing and return the original curve data.
 (Default: 0)